WTVQ-DT

 WTVQ-DT (channel 36) is a television station in Lexington, Kentucky, United States, affiliated with ABC and MyNetworkTV.
-Owned by Morris Multimedia, the station maintains studios and transmitter facilities on the outer loop of Man o' War Boulevard (KY 1425) in the Brighton section of Fayette County.
+It is owned by the E. W. Scripps Company alongside NBC affiliate WLEX-TV (channel 18).
+The two stations share studios on Russell Cave Road (KY 353) in Lexington and transmitter facilities on the outer loop of Man o' War Boulevard (KY 1425) in the Brighton section of Fayette County (adjacent to WTVQ-DT's former studios).

 The station began broadcasting on channel 62 as WBLG-TV in 1968 and has been an ABC affiliate for its entire history.
-It changed its call letters to WTVQ in 1973 and moved to channel 36 in 1980.
+It changed its call sign to WTVQ in 1973 and moved to channel 36 in 1980.
 With the exception of most of the 1990s, the station's local newscasts have generally rated third out of the four main TV newsrooms in Lexington.
+Scripps acquired WTVQ from Morris Multimedia in 2026.